MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 !!! note
-    Since the two terms in this expression have external indices with different constraints, it can be a bit confusing to look at. since these will be coded as separate blocks of the density matrix, it is usually advisable to extract the various blocks into their own expressions
+    Since the two terms in this expression have external indices with different constraints, it can be a bit confusing to look at.
+Since these will be coded as separate blocks of the density matrix, it is usually advisable to extract the various blocks into their own expressions